gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Start-AIPScannerDiagnostics.md

 ### System.Object

 ## NOTES
-- This cmdlet requires you to define a specific scanner account in the **[OnBehalfOf](#-onbehalfof)** parameter.
+- This cmdlet requires you to define a specific scanner account in the **[-OnBehalfOf](#-onbehalfof)** parameter.
 The OnBehalfOf parameter requires you to run your PowerShell session as an Administrator.

 - Diagnostic checks do check for scanner deployment prerequisites.
 This cmdlet is supported only after you have the scanner deployed and your [profile configured](https://docs.microsoft.com/azure/information-protection/deploy-aip-scanner#install-the-scanner).